lestermartin/trino-udf-exploration/plugin-udfs/README.md

 This will produce a `trino-udf-exploration-<version>.zip` under the `target/` directory.

-This has been built successfully with Trino 466 dependencies and deploy on a Trino 476 instance.
+This has been built successfully with Trino 466 dependencies and deployed on a Trino 476 instance.

 ## Installation
 Unzip `trino-udf-exploration-<version>.zip` into the plugins directory of your Trino cluster and restart.